BUNPC/AtlasViewer/README.md

 This will set all the required matlab search paths for AtlasViewer.
 Note: this step should be done every time a new Matlab session is started.

-At this point you should be ready to start AtlasViewer from the Matlab command window.
+At this point you should be ready to start AtlasViewerGUI from the Matlab command window.

 To run: